FastCGI-Archives/mod_fastcgi/CONFIG.md

 FastCGI applications are fast because they're persistent.
 There is no per-request startup and initialization overhead.
 This makes possible the development of applications which would otherwise be impractical within the CGI paradigm (e.g. a huge Perl script, or an application which requires a connection to one or more databases).

-See the FastCGI [website](http://www.fastcgi.com/) for more information.
-To receive FastCGI related announcements and notifications of software updates, subscribe to [fastcgi-announce](http://fastcgi.com/fastcgi-announce).
-To participate in the discussion of `mod_fastcgi` and FastCGI application development, subscribe to [fastcgi-developers](http://fastcgi.com/fastcgi-developers).
+See the FastCGI [website](https://fastcgi-archives.github.io/) for more information.

 ## Summary